 All Visitors are required to provide a Valid travel document such as a national passport or any other such document that lawfully enables the holder to travel internationally.

-The passport must be in good condition and have at least one-page blank on both sides.
+The passport must be in good condition and have at least a one-page blank on both sides.

 Previous Travel Documents

 If the applicant has had a UK visa previously, but this is in an old passport, then it is advisable to enclose the current as well as the previous passport with the application.

 Documents showing any plans the applicant has made.
 In the case of a family visit, an invitation letter from the family member living in the UK.
 For business visitor, a formal invitation letter for attending a meeting or a conference, negotiating a business deal, an export or import contract etc. For a general tourist, a tentative trip plan, which may indicate a list of places and sights that an applicant intends to visit during the trip.